jbock-java/zerobuilder/README.md

 ### How to use

 This is a standard Java &ge; 7 annotation processor.
-The generated source code has no runtime dependencies.
+The generated code has no runtime dependencies.
-After compilation, the zerobuilder-annotated code itself does not depend on zerobuilder; see [RetentionPolicy.SOURCE](https://docs.oracle.com/javase/7/docs/api/java/lang/annotation/RetentionPolicy.html#SOURCE).
+After compilation, the annotated source does not depend on zerobuilder; see [RetentionPolicy.SOURCE](https://docs.oracle.com/javase/7/docs/api/java/lang/annotation/RetentionPolicy.html#SOURCE).

 Maven compiler plugin version `3.5.1` or greater is recommended.